 All they care about is the pay that they will receive upon completion of the project.
 This is one of the main reasons why many ghostwriters do not have a portfolio.

 A freelancer is an individual who works on a gig or contract basis for an employer.

-Depending on the terms and conditions of the job role, a freelancer could be a ghostwriter or request to take credit for their work.
+Depending on the terms and conditions of the job role, a freelancer could be an experienced writer or request to take credit for their work.

 The pay is associated with the type of freelance writer they choose to become.
-A freelancer who does ghostwriting is comparatively paid more than the one who ask for attribution.
+A freelancer who does ghostwriting is comparatively paid more than the one who asks for attribution.

 This is because they can also reap the benefits of having their name attached for all the pieces published on a certain link.

 A hired writer is an employee working as a full-time resource for a company.

 Now, whether a hired writer gets attribution for the work they have done depends on the terms and conditions set between the employee and employer during the hiring and interview process.